AnanmayS/TelegramTradingBot/README.md

 - Gracefully handles API failures with fallback options
 - Returns clear error messages for invalid inputs

-## Contributing

-Feel free to open issues or submit pull requests to improve the bot's functionality.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.